darrenangle/isitgross-chicago/README.md

 ## Query Building Service

-This service was written to manage and narrow the complexity involved with traversing the City of Chicago's inspection data.

-Queries to this dataset are written in SocrataQL or [(SOQL)](https://dev.socrata.com/docs/queries/), need to be constructed on the fly in response to user interaction.
+This service was written to manage and narrow the complexity involved with traversing the City of Chicago's inspection data.Queries to this dataset are written in Socrata Query Language [(SOQL)](https://dev.socrata.com/docs/queries/), and need to be constructed on the fly in response to user interaction.

 The Query Building Services utilies the plain text search `$q=` for text input, and the `$where` clause to construct queries based on filters.